msfeline/GettingandCleaningData/CodeBook.md

-This file describes the variables, the data, and any transformations or work to clean up the data.
+This file describes the variables, the data, transformations to clean up the data.
 •	where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones